 Whistler’s natural environment is one of the community’s greatest amenities, and residents and visitors alike understand the importance of the natural environment to the success and viability of the resort community.

-Protecting Whistler’s natural beauty and environmental resources has been identified as a priority since Whistler’s creation as a resort municipality, and is highlighted in Whistler2020, and the Resort Municipality of Whistler’s (RMOW) Corporate Plan and Official Community Plan (OCP).
+Protecting Whistler’s natural beauty and environmental resources has been identified as a priority since Whistler’s creation as a resort municipality, and is highlighted in the Resort Municipality of Whistler’s (RMOW) Corporate Plan and Official Community Plan (OCP).

 Through significant development over the last 40 years, Whistler’s natural areas and local biodiversity have been challenged by land conversion and habitat fragmentation, and the municipality is committed to mitigating the impacts.